 Buzzards Bay National Estuary Program

 - Grants to Restore Water Quality in Southern New England - As noted above in the Coastal Water Quality section, nearly $730,000 in funding was awarded to help improve water quality in Buzzards Bay and its watershed as part of a broader EPA effort to address common water quality problems in the region.
 These new grants will be used to reduce nutrient pollution from fertilizers, septic systems, and other sources to both fresh and saltwater systems and are part of the Southern New England Coastal Watershed Restoration Program, a partnership of public and private groups working to protect, enhance, and restore southern New England waters.
 The Massachusetts grants are administered through the Buzzards Bay NEP, who assisted EPA in administering and disbursing funds from this initiative to projects within the Buzzards Bay watershed.
 Grants in the Buzzards Bay region were awarded to the Buzzards Bay Coalition (two grants), the town of Fairhaven, the town of Falmouth, the town of Wareham and the Wareham Water Pollution Control Facility, and UMass Amherst.
-For more information on this effort in Buzzards Bay, see the Coastal Watershed Restoration Program Funding for 2014 web page.
+For more information on this effort in Buzzards Bay, see the Coastal Watershed Restoration Program Funding web page.

 - Consolidation and Review of Buzzards Bay Coalition’s Baywatchers Data - The Buzzards Bay NEP has been working the with Buzzards Bay Coalition and the Coalition’s Science Advisory Committee to consolidate 22 years of citizen water quality monitoring data into a unified structured database for use by managers and researchers studying water quality trends in Buzzards bay embayments.